EPCCed/2025-02-24_CCP9-GradSchool/_episodes/15-modules.md

 To load a software module, use `module load`.
 In this example we will use Python 3.

-Initially, Python 3 is not loaded.
+Initially, Python 3 is quite an old verion.
 We can test this by using the `which` command. `which` looks for programs the same way that Bash does, so we can use it to tell us where a particular piece of software is stored.